 Through CalCentral you will sign up for your berkeley email (bMail), find financial and academic information, receieve important notifications, and more.

 Electronic Funds Transfer (EFT)

-All students should submit an Electronic Funds Transfer (EFT) so that you can be paid electronically:
+All students should sign up for Electronic Funds Transfer (EFT) in order to be paid electronically.

-Please let us know if you need an invitation.
+Please email Patrick Hernan or Diana Smith if you need an invitation.

-Married students housing: The University offers apartments for married, single-parent, and domestic partner student families in University Village in Albany.
-University Village is about 3 miles from EECS buildings.
-There is a bus from the village that stops in front of Cory Hall.
-It is a good choice if you don't have the time to look for housing in the open market because it can be done remotely.
+University Village: University Village in Albany offers apartments primarily for married, single-parent, and domestic partner student families.
+University Village is about 3 miles from the EECS buildings.
+There is a shuttle from the village that stops in front of Cory Hall.
+This is also a good choice if you need to look for housing remotely.

 Berkeley Student Cooperative: The Berkeley Student Cooperative is a 501c3 nonprofit housing cooperative.
-Their mission is to provide a quality, low-cost, cooperative housing community to Berkeley students.
-Each house is democratically run, and residents contribute their labor to help keep housing costs affordable.
+Its mission is to provide a quality, low-cost cooperative housing community to Berkeley students.
+Each house is democratically run and residents contribute their labor to help keep housing costs affordable.
 Founded in 1933, Berkeley Student Cooperative the is the largest student housing cooperative in the United States.
 Most of their houses and apartment buildings are a short walk from EECS.